ahnafalnafis/cf/README.md

 Though unix-like operating system's have `touch`, `touch` it's limitation is it can only create files in current directory and other directories if those are already created.
-But this is where `cf` shines, you can tell it to create missing directories along with the file name.
+But this is where `mkfile` shines, you can tell it to create missing directories along with the file name.

 For example, if you want to create `bar.txt` in `foo` directory, if `foo` was created in `touch` you'd run `touch foo/bar.txt`.
 But if `foo` doesn't exist you will get an error that says the directory `foo` is missing.
-But in `cf`, if `foo` doesn't exist, it'll create `foo` for you and then `bar.txt`.
+But in `mkfile`, if `foo` doesn't exist, it'll create `foo` for you and then `bar.txt`.

 It's one and only purpose in life is to create files for you.
 So it doesn't